S-Maciejewski/MotoCrawler/README.md

 # MotoCrawler
-Node.js application for screen scraping data about cars listed for sale at otomoto.pl
+Node.js application for screen scraping data about cars listed for sale at otomoto.pl.

+To run this script, be sure to have **node** and **npm** installed.
+To install the necessary libraries run `npm install`, then run script with `node app.js <howManyPages>`.

 Retrieves information about cars, including:
 - name (usually model and manufacturer)